HL7/davinci-crd/src/pagecontent/hooks.md

 ##### Identify additional orders as companions/pre-requisites for current order
 In this case, rather than proposing a change to the current proposed order.
 For example, lab tests that need to be done prior to the order or on an ongoing basis after the order; recommended companion medications, etc.  This will normally involve additional "create" actions.
 The fact there is no "delete" for the original order conveys that these are supplemental actions rather than replacement actions.
-As with the previous response type, in some cases multiple resources will need to be created to convey the full suggestion (e.g. Medicaiton, Device, etc.)
+As with the previous response type, in some cases multiple resources will need to be created to convey the full suggestion (e.g. Medication, Device, etc.)

 When using this response type, the proposed orders (and any associated resources) SHALL comply with the following profiles: